Want to explore on your own? Try the following resources broken out into the following categories:

 SciVal Funding (Subscription resource)

-Provides access to a searchable database of more than 12,000 active opportunities, 2.25M awards (back to 2004), and 4500 funding bodies.
+Provides access to a searchable database of more than 25,000 active opportunities, 8M awards (back to 2004), and 13000 international sponsors.
 Geographic coverage is strongest for the United States, Canada, United Kingdom, European Commission, Australia, Ireland, Singapore, India, South Africa, and New Zealand.
 At present academic discipline coverage is strongest in the sciences and business; hopefully it will beef up funding information in the arts, humanities, and social sciences as time goes by.
+Currently undergoing revision, SciVal Funding will be rebranded as Pure Funding Discovery at the end of 2017.

 OVPRGS Funding Opportunities Database (Free resource)